Krashier/SWIFT_BC_CLIMA_APP/README.md

 # SWIFT_BC_CLIMA_APP
 A weather app that allows users to view real-time weather information based on their current location using Core Location.
 Includes a search feature where users can enter a city name to retrieve weather data from an external API, with a smooth user interface built with Swift.
-Based on Angela Yu Swift Course.
+This project is based on Angela Yu Swift Course.

 #FEATURES

-	•	Permission: The app ask to you if can get access to gps.
+	•	Location Access: he app requests permission to access GPS for real-time weather updates.
- 	•	Search bar: You can search any city of all the world and check their clima status.
+ 	•	City Searcg: Users can search for any city in the world to view its weather details.

 # SCREENSHOTS
 <img src="https://github.com/user-attachments/assets/15c28362-5044-45c7-802c-31a94f773837" alt="Simulator Screenshot" width="400">